Rugby union numbering schemes: Modern numbering

 Leicester (green, white and red); the traditional letters denoting their positions can be seen on the front of their shirts above the club badge.

 There is nothing in the Laws of Rugby Union that determines if or how players should be individually identified by marking their clothing.
 However, since 1967, player numbering has been standardised by World Rugby for international matches (1–15, with 1 being loosehead prop and 15 being the fullback; the replacements are then numbered from 16 onwards, with the forwards first from the front row to the number eight, followed by the backs from scrum-half to full-back).
 English Premiership sides have also adopted this standard numbering system to better aid the understanding of spectators new to the sport, necessitating that Leicester abandon their traditional lettering system, though they have attempted to keep the tradition alive by printing a small letter appropriate to the player's position next to the club badge on the left breast.

 In South Africa, the blindside flanker wears 7 and openside flanker wears 6.

 Numbering in rugby sevens

 In rugby sevens, although World Rugby requires that players wear numbers, it does not dictate a specific scheme tied to the player's position.
 Accordingly, most teams use permanent squad numbering, although numbering generally starts with the forwards.

 Exceptional systems

 A painting of the England versus Wales rugby match in 1931.
 Note letters, which are not used any more.

-Traditionally, some clubs (notably Leicester Tigers and Bristol) have used alternative schemes consisting of letters, Bath and Richmond have used a scheme without a number 13.
+Traditionally, some clubs (notably Bedford Blues, Leicester Tigers and Bristol) have used alternative schemes consisting of letters, and Bath and Richmond have used a scheme without a number 13.
 Other common variations in the numbering are the interchange of 6 and 7 (particularly in South Africa and Argentina) or of 11 and 14.